kartonfarkas/api_docs/source/suite/emails/media_file_upload.rst

      - ID of an already existing folder in the Media Database
      - If a folder is not specified, the file is uploaded to the root directory by default.
        A list of available folders can be retrieved using the /api/v2/folder interface.
+   * - preserve_filename
+     - int
+     - If 1, the original filename won't be modified
+     -

 JSON Payload Example
 --------------------